oneananda/Azure_Operations/Azure_Learning/008 Azure Functions/Azure Functions Q & A.md

 - **CORS**: Configure Cross-Origin Resource Sharing (CORS) to control which domains can access your functions.
 - **SSL/TLS**: Ensure that your functions are accessed over HTTPS to encrypt data in transit.

+### Q: How can I scale Azure Functions?

+Azure Functions automatically scale based on demand.
+The scaling behavior depends on the hosting plan you choose: